FedericoBonel/momentgram/server/README.md

 Simple,

-1. Install nodeJS
+1. Install nodeJS.
 2. Clone this repository.

-2. Go to the server folder:
+3. Go to the server folder:

         cd ./server

-3. Set up your MongoDB database, this could be on MongoDB Atlas or on a docker container.
+4. Set up your MongoDB database, this could be on MongoDB Atlas or on a docker container.
-4. Set up your SMTP server for sending verification emails when registering users (you could use gmail here or any other you want).
+5. Set up your SMTP server for sending verification emails when registering users (you could use gmail here or any other you want).
-5. Set your environment variables (either by running the app.js with those variables declared or adding a .env file to the /server folder):
+6. Set your environment variables (either by running the app.js with those variables declared or adding a .env file to the /server folder):

         PORT=Your desired port
         MONGODB_URI=mongodb+srv://user:password@yourMongDBUrl/yourDatabase?retryWrites=true&w=majority